Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 Main article: God of white spots

-Evidence for the existence of God based on gaps in scientific or plausible natural explanations.
+Proof of God's existence based on gaps in scientific or plausible natural explanations.

 “In our conscience there is an unconditional demand for the moral law.
 Morality is from God. »

-From the observation that most people follow certain moral laws, that is, they realize what is good and what is bad, it is concluded that there is an objective morality, but since good people do bad deeds, and bad people are capable of good , a source of morality independent of man is needed.
-It concludes that the source of objective morality can only be a higher being, that is, God.
+From the observation that most people follow certain moral laws, that is, they are aware of what is good and what is bad, a conclusion is drawn about the existence of objective morality, but since good people commit bad deeds, and bad people are capable of good , a source of morality independent of man is needed.
+It concludes that the source of objective morality can only be a supreme being, that is, God.

-The fact that a person has a moral law - conscience (which differs from earthly laws only in greater accuracy and inexorability), and an inner conviction in the need for the final triumph of justice, indicates the existence of a legislator.
-Torment of conscience sometimes leads to the fact that the criminal, having the opportunity to forever hide his crime, comes and announces himself.
+The fact that a person has a moral law - conscience (which differs from earthly laws only in greater accuracy and inexorability), and an internal conviction of the need for the ultimate triumph of justice, indicates the existence of a legislator.
+Torment of conscience sometimes leads to the fact that the criminal, having the opportunity to hide his crime forever, comes and announces himself.

 Cosmological

-It occurs, in part, already in Aristotle, who distinguished between the concepts of being random and necessary, conditional and unconditional, and declared the need to recognize the first beginning of any action in the world in a number of relative causes.
+It is found, in part, already in Aristotle, who distinguished the concepts of being random and necessary, conditional and unconditional, and declared the need to recognize, among the relative causes, the first principle of any action in the world.

 Avicenna mathematically formulated the cosmological argument for the existence of God as the single and indivisible cause of all things.
-A very similar justification is given by Thomas Aquinas as the second proof of the existence of God, although his formulation is not as strict as that of Avicenna.
-Subsequently, this proof was simplified and formalized by William Hatcher.
+A very similar rationale is given by Thomas Aquinas as a second proof of the existence of God, although his formulation is not as strict as that of Avicenna.
+This proof was subsequently simplified and formalized by William Hatcher.

 The cosmological argument looks something like this:

-Every thing in the universe has its cause outside itself (children have their cause in their parents, details are made in a factory, etc.);
+Every thing in the universe has its cause outside itself (children have their cause in their parents, parts are made in a factory, etc.);

-The universe, being composed of things having their cause outside of themselves, must itself have its cause outside of itself;
+The universe, as consisting of things having their cause outside themselves, must itself have its cause outside itself;

-Since the universe is matter existing in time and space, possessing energy, it follows that the cause of the universe must be outside these four categories.
+Since the universe is matter existing in time and space and possessing energy, it follows that the cause of the universe must be outside these four categories.

-Therefore, there is a non-material cause of the Universe, not limited by space and time, not possessing energy [not in the source].
+Therefore, there is an immaterial cause of the Universe, not limited by space and time, not possessing energy [not in the source].

 Conclusion: God exists.
 From the third point it follows that he is an immaterial spirit, outside of space (that is, omnipresent [not in the source]), outside of time (eternal), and does not depend on energy [not in the source] (omnipotent) [not in the source].